Vongolia11/ECT-HDGCN/README.md

 Graph Convolutional Networks (GCNs) are widely used for skeleton-based action recognition and have achieved strong performance.
 Among them, HD-GCN introduces a hierarchically decomposed graph structure together with attention-guided hierarchy aggregation, enabling effective modeling of both structurally adjacent and distant joint relations.

-In this course project, HD-GCN is taken as a fixed baseline.
+In this course project, **HD-GCN is taken as a fixed baseline**.
-The goal is not to redesign the graph structure, but to explore whether topological features derived from Euler Characteristic Transform (ECT) can further improve skeleton-based action recognition, and how ECT should be integrated in a simple and effective manner.
+The goal is **not to redesign the graph structure**, but to explore whether **topological features derived from Euler Characteristic Transform (ECT)** can further improve skeleton-based action recognition, and how ECT should be integrated in a simple and effective manner.

-Through extensive experiments, I find that a simple ECT feature fusion strategy (ECT-fusion) consistently outperforms more complex ECT-based designs.
+Through extensive experiments, this project finds that a **simple ECT feature fusion strategy (ECT-fusion)** consistently outperforms more complex ECT-based designs.

 ---

 ## 🔍 Background and Baseline

-- Baseline Model: HD-GCN (Hierarchically Decomposed Graph Convolutional Network)
+- **Baseline Model**: HD-GCN (Hierarchically Decomposed Graph Convolutional Network)
-- Key components:
+- **Key Components**:
   - Hierarchically Decomposed Graph (HD-Graph)
   - Attention-guided Hierarchy Aggregation (A-HA)
   - Joint and Bone streams